Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Morgan Stanley Wealth Management Client Types and Account Minimumsini

-Morgan Stanley Wealth Management serves both high-net-worth and non-high-net-worth individuals, as well as banking or thrift institutions, pension and profit-sharing plans, charitable organizations, government entities, insurance companies, businesses and investment clubs.
+Morgan Stanley Wealth Management serves both high-net-worth and non-high-net-worth individuals, as well as banking or thrift institutions, pension and profit-sharing plans, charitable organizations, government entities, investment companies, insurance companies, businesses and investment clubs.

 The firm offers a variety of account programs, each with different account minimums and for varying levels of investment experience.

-Here are two divisions within Morgan Stanley Wealth Management:
+To illiustrate the range of different services that Morgan Stanley offers, here are two other divisions within Morgan Stanley Wealth Management:

 Private Wealth Management is a division of Morgan Stanley Wealth Management that exclusively serves ultra-high-net-worth individuals.
 Morgan Stanley declined to disclose the account minimum required to enroll in Private Wealth Management.
 However, ultra-high-net-worth individuals are defined as people who have at least $30 million, not including personal assets.